nihklas/Flowlang/README.md

 ```

 Otherwise, you need to install Flow from source, by cloning this Repository and
-running `zig build`.
-After that, the compiler is located at
+running `zig build -Doptimize=ReleaseFast`.
+After that, the compiler is located
-`zig-out/bin/compiler`.
+at `zig-out/bin/compiler`.
+You can also add `-p <path>` to install the binary to
+an alternative location.

 ### Extensions